robusta-dev/robusta/docs/setup-robusta/gitops/index.rst

 GitOps
 ====================
-We recommend doing a test install :ref:`without GitOps <Quick Install>` first.
+We recommend doing a test install :ref:`without GitOps <Installation Guides>` first.
 Then:

 * :ref:`Install Robusta with ArgoCD <Install with ArgoCD>`
 * :ref:`Install Robusta with Flux <Install with Flux>`